In-App monetization after Apple’s iOS 14 privacy features: how app operators can secure their ad revenue

 Table of contents

 Have app operators seen better days?
-It’s no news that anyone who runs an app and wants to collect data for marketing purposes needs the consent of their users to do so.
-In addition to this challenge, a recently surfaced issue is causing unrest in the app business: Apple’s new privacy features in the iOS 14.5 update.
+It’s not news that anyone who runs an app and wants to collect data for marketing purposes needs the consent of their users to do so.
+In addition to this challenge, another issue is causing turmoil in the app business: Apple’s new privacy features in the iOS 14.5 update.

 Would you like to be tracked by your app?
 Probably not!

-Imagine this: a user downloads a new app and before he or she even opens it and the first question asked via a pop-up is: Do you want to be tracked by this app?
-Few would say yes and with a single click they would decide against sharing their personal data (or, more precisely, against using their IDFA).
+Imagine this: a user downloads a new app and before even launching it and the first question asked via a pop-up is, “Do you want to be tracked by this app?”
+Few would say yes, and with a single click they would decide against sharing their personal data (or, more precisely, against using their IDFA).

 What this response – and the accompanying loss of data – means for the business model used by a large part of the app industry is clear.
 When it comes to app tracking for marketing purposes, nothing is possible without the user’s consent.